MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 *Note*: you can run only a quickstart image present inside the [SCRAL archive of MONICA docker-hub](https://hub.docker.com/r/monicaproject/scral/tags).

-*Note2*: for certain modules is necessary to specify additional environmental variables, for more details have a look to the [MONICA SCRAL dockerhub](https://hub.docker.com/r/monicaproject/scral).
+*Note2*: for certain modules it is necessary to specify additional environmental variables, for more details have a look to the [MONICA SCRAL dockerhub](https://hub.docker.com/r/monicaproject/scral).

 ### Testing SCRAL capabilities
 When SCRAL is up and running, it can manage data flow mainly through REST or MQTT messages.
 You can interact with SCRAL using the APIs available [here](www.example.org).
 <!-- generate and publish Swagger SCRAL API -->

-Each SCRAL module with a REST endpoint exposes also a landing page useful both for testing reachability of the endpoint and for having a quick overview of the available SCRAL API (e.g.: for gps_tracker_rest the URL is http://localhost:8000/scral/v1.0/gps-tracker-gw).
+Each SCRAL module exposes also a landing web-page useful for both testing the reachability of the endpoint and having a quick overview of the available SCRAL APIs (e.g.: for gps_tracker_rest the URL is http://localhost:8000/scral/v1.0/gps-tracker-gw).